PGCE - School Direct Primary

 Andrea Holloway is Acting Course Leader - PGCE Primary.
 Andrea taught in a range of primary schools across Dudley and Sandwell, undertaking additional roles as Sandwell Leading Maths Teacher and Dudley Maths Coach, supporting colleagues in developing skills in teaching primary maths.
 She joined the University of Worcester in 2011 as a Senior Lecturer in Primary Education, teaching on the Computing module for the Postgraduate course.
 She is a fellow of the Higher Education Academy and in 2017, gained her M.A.
 (Distinction) in Education at the University of Worcester.
 Andrea is passionate about widening participation and works closely with tutors and colleagues in schools and colleges to provide outreach and information events for aspiring teachers.

-Louise is passionate about mathematics education and the professional development of trainee teachers and the development of mathematics education in schools.
+Pinky is passionate about education, especially the professional development of trainee teachers and the teaching of maths in schools.

 Where could it take you?

-Graduates from the Primary School Direct PGCE at the University of Worcester are some of the most employable in the country.
-At the end of the course (July 2015) 96% of School Direct trainees gained a teaching post.
+Graduates from the Primary Department at the University of Worcester are some of the some of the most employable in the country.
+The graduates for 2016/17 have an employability rating of 98%

 Request or download a prospectusRequest now